krixik-ai/krixik-docs/docs/examples/text-search/keyword_search.md

     along with him.

-## Using the default model

-Now let's process it using our default model - `base`.
-Because `base` is the default model we need not input the optional `modules` argument into `.process`.
+Now let's process this file using our default model.

 ```python